cs2113-f24/cs2113-f24.github.io/wrkshts/J2-wrksht.md

 Worksheets are self-guided activities that reinforce lectures.
 They are due Thursdays the week they are assigned.

-Please submit your answers to the questions as comments in a `J1.md` markdown file you'll be writing in this lab.
+Please submit your answers to the questions as comments in a `J2.md` markdown file you'll be writing in this lab.
 To render your file, create a github repo and upload your file there -- it can be viewed in your web browser.

 # Grading rubric and submission

-When you are done, submit your `J1.md` file as well as your `tests.txt` file to BB.
+When you are done, submit your `J2.md` file to BB.

  You will be graded on the following: